TechItAllServices/TechItAllServices-Main/protocols/Special_Codes/Code_Purple.md

-Code Purple is "Emergceny Self-Destruct Secunce"
+# Code Purple - Emergceny Self-Destruct Secunce

 Do **NOT** Enter Any domains **including** the **EVAC** domain!